fieldtrip/website/example/apply_cluster_and_analysis_on_tfrs_of_power_that_were_computed_with_besa.md

 ---
-title: Apply clusterrandanalysis on TFRs of power that were computed with BESA
+title: Apply cluster and analysis on TFRs of power that were computed with BESA
 tags: [example, statistics, freq, cluster]
 ---

-# Apply clusterrandanalysis on TFRs of power that were computed with BESA
+# Apply cluster and analysis on TFRs of power that were computed with BESA

     % this is the list of BESA data files in one condition filename_ld = {